Ideograph

 A writing system where characters themselves carry meaning.
 Chinese characters (kanji) are the prime example, encoded as CJK Unified Ideographs in Unicode.

 Ideographs are characters in a writing system where each character represents a meaning or concept.
-Chinese characters (kanji) are the most representative ideographs, used across Chinese, Japanese, and Korean.
-Unicode includes over 90,000 CJK Unified Ideographs.
+Chinese characters (kanji) are the most representative ideographs, used across Chinese, Japanese, Korean, and historically Vietnamese.
+Unicode encodes over 97,000 CJK Unified Ideographs, making them the largest block by proportion of all Unicode code points.

 Unicode's CJK Unified Ideographs unify characters used in China, Japan, Korea, and Vietnam.
-The same code point may have different glyphs depending on the language.
+The same code point may render with different glyphs depending on the language and font.
+For example, the character "直" displays with subtly different shapes in Japanese and Chinese fonts.
+This unification policy has been a major point of debate in Unicode design, and the CJK Compatibility Ideographs block addresses some glyph differences separately.